 —from The Spiral Way by Evelyn Underhill

-In an eighteenth century book entitled The Moveable Feasts, Fasts, and Other Annual Observances of the Catholic Church, author Rev. Alban Butler discusses the ancient practice of St. Martin’s Lent, writing,
+In an eighteenth century book entitled The Moveable Feasts, Fasts, and Other Annual Observances of the Catholic Church, author Rev. Alban Butler discusses the ancient practice of St. Martin’s Lent, writing,2

 [St. Martin’s Lent] was formerly observed, even by the Laity, with Abstinence from Flesh, and with a rigorous Fast, in some Places, by Precept, in others of Devotion, and without any positive Obligation, though universal.
 The first Council of Maçon, in 581, ordered Advent from St. Martin’s to Christmas-day three Fasting Days a Week, Mondays, Wednesdays and Fridays; but the whole Term of forty Days, was observed with a strict Abstinence from Flesh Meat.—Alban Butler

-Wouldn’t it be interesting if we were to take up, again, St. Martin’s Lent as a spiritual practice?
+Wouldn’t it be wonderful if we were to take up, again, St. Martin’s Lent as a spiritual practice?
 In recent years I’ve heard of people embracing the concept of an “extended” Advent, but I feel there’s something missing in that gesture if all we’re doing is just adding extra time or extra candles.
-Advent—like many other Christian feasts, festivals, and holy days—has been almost completely secularized.
+Advent—like much of the important days of the Christian year—has been almost completely secularized.
 Many people, even some Christians, think that Advent starts on December 1st, instead of the variable dates of the Church calendar.
-Perhaps reclaiming a bit of the penitential aspect of Advent would lead to a deeper engagement with the mystery of the Incarnation—Immanuel, God with us.
+Perhaps reclaiming a bit of the penitential aspect of Advent could help to bring our attention back to the mystery of the Incarnation—Immanuel, God with us.

 St. Martin’s Example

 Advent is about waiting for the birth of Christ, but it is also about waiting for the return of Christ.
 While we celebrate the first arrival, we turn our eyes toward the second.
-I plan to observe St. Martin’s Lent this year to try and brush away a bit of the superficial film that the Advent season seems to have accumulated from the secular world.
-I will take St. Martin’s own life as my lead, and attempt to follow the example of his legendary charity, as we move through the Advent season toward Christmas.
+I plan to observe St. Martin’s Lent this year—I want to brush away a bit of the superficial film that the Advent season seems to have accumulated from the secular world.
+I will take St. Martin’s own life as my lead, and attempt to follow the example of his legendary charity, as we move through the Advent season toward Christmas (you can learn more about St. Martin by reading the Meditations I’ve put together).

 What about the candles?